Māori have a long history of protest and fighting for their rights.

 In 1975 Whina Cooper led a hīkoi (march) from the far north to Parliament to protest over land loss.

 Ngāti Whātua occupied their former lands at Bastion Point, Auckland, for 506 days in 1977–78.
 The land was later returned.
 Protesters have also occupied land at Raglan, Pākaitore (Whanganui) and Ngāwhā (Bay of Islands).

 Rugby and apartheid

 In 1960 there were protests over a decision to exclude Māori players from an All Black rugby team touring South Africa.
 There were more protests over Māori and Pacific Island players being considered ‘honorary whites’ for the 1970 tour.
 Protests against the South African Springbok team’s tour of New Zealand in 1981 were the largest in the country’s history.

 In 1972 a petition to have the Māori language taught in schools, signed by 30,000 people, was presented to Parliament.

-In 1979 a Māori group stopped Auckland University engineering students performing a mock haka.
+In 1979 a Māori group stopped University of Auckland engineering students performing a mock haka.

 Māori also protested against:

-- the 1995 ‘fiscal envelope’, which placed a cap of $1 billion on Waitangi Tribunal claims (but was never implemented)
+- the 1995 ‘fiscal envelope’, which placed a cap of $1 billion on Waitangi Tribunal claims (but was not implemented)